Luxembourg - a charming city of short ways

 Discover Luxembourg city sights

-Do you know what it's like to hear about Luxemburg City in the news all the time?
-When you see all the political celebrities that meet there and who works there?
-At least in my eyes, this city is taking on ever larger dimensions.
-Luxembourg is such a city.
+Do you know what it's like when you hear about Luxembourg City all the time in the news?
+When you see all the political celebrities who meet there and who works there?
+At least in my eyes, this makes the city take on ever larger dimensions.
+Luxembourg is one of those cities.
 Luxembourg City sights just have to be big, right?
-At least that was my idea.
-There are institutions of the European Union.
-The unification of Europe began in this city.
-Jean Claude Juncker was Prime Minister and Commission President of the European Union for many years.

 Where so many significant events took place and such famous men were in charge, it just has to be a big city, right?
 Instead, Luxembourg and its old town surprised us.
 Instead of splendid and spacious places of power, we found a cozy city center with winding alleys and short distances.